 image

 A parallel sided implant for all bone qualities.
-Standard v-shape self tapping threads provide good stability for the work horse implant of the BEGO range.
+Standard v-shape self tapping threads provide good stability.
 The reducing thread depth around the neck is achieved by expanding the core diameter, whilst maintaining the outer diameter to reduce stress and maintain marginal bone.
 This is in addition to the moderately roughened surface and an implant interface, which more than matches the strength of similar implants.
 The interface consists of a deep internal hex, along with an internal 45degree cone, which provides resistance to horizontal forces and maintains the integrity of the micro-gap.
-Both Semados S-Line and RI-Line can both form a suitable support for screw-retained bars and bridges

 The Semados RI-Line is identified by its condensing thread profile and unique patented shape.
 This design enables excellent primary stability even in poor quality bone.
 Although technically more demanding, it is particularly helpful in providing high torque insertion and mechanical stability for immediate implant restoration.
 The laterally aligned threads adapt accurately to the pre-formed osteotomy and assist ease of insertion.

-The Semados RI-Line has the same reducing thread diameter around the neck of the implant and moderately roughened surface, as for the Semados S-Line, providing marginal bone stability.
-The implant/abutment interface is also the same as for the Semados S-Line and so the same range of prosthetic components is suitable for either design.
+The Semados RI-Line has the same reducing thread diameter around the neck of the implant and moderately roughened surface, as for other Bego Implant lines, providing marginal bone stability.
+The implant/abutment interface is also the same and so the same range of prosthetic components is suitable for all designs.

 image